 The service has earned several awards and gained international interest.

-“Last year we hosted more than a dozen delegations from abroad.
-This year the number will most likely double as the Covid restrictions have been lifted,” says Chief Senior Specialist Jani Ruuskanen from the Finnish Digital Agency.
+“In 2022 we hosted more than a dozen delegations from abroad.
+In 2023 the number will most likely double as the Covid restrictions have been lifted,” says Chief Senior Specialist Jani Ruuskanen from the Finnish Digital Agency.

 According to him, many delegations seek to learn from the Nordic welfare state and digital government.
 Some visitors come from highly digitalised countries like Japan that still trust paper forms in majority of public services.